DCMZ88/internship/Week 3/Week3Progress.md

 # Progress for Week 3
 ## Data Cleaning and Preprocessing
 ### Sort Videos
 Configured the ObjectDetector(Videos) script to be able to automatically detect humans and sort them into respective folders (Non-Human) and (Human).
-(Code is in SortVideos.ipynb).
+(Code is in [SortVideos.ipynb](https://github.com/DCMZ88/internship/edit/main/Week%203/SortVideos(Updated).ipynb).

 How it works:
 - Goes through each file in the folder